Osteomyelitis is an infection of the bone. The infection may be: Acute—for a short timeChronic—lasting for a long time

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-Your bodily fluids and tissues may be tested.
-This can be done with: Blood testsBone biopsy
+Your bodily fluids, tissues, and bones may be tested to look for signs of infection.
+This can be done with: Blood testsSkin wound culturesBone biopsy

 The affected area may be treated with a splint to prevent it from moving.
 Avoiding weight bearing activities may also be advised.